versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 **In this how-to, you will:**

 * Explore our VersionOne Data API's JSON support by using a sample app running on our public test instance
-* Understand how to use API parameters to search for Project Assets (Scope Assets) and shape the output
+* Understand how to use HTTP GET with API parameters to search for Assets and shape and constrain the output
-* See how to format JSON requests for sending POST to the API to update Assets
+* See how use HTTP POST with JSON-formatted to update Assets
 * Learn some handy tools in Google Chrome for inspecting HTTP requests and responses

 **What you'll need:**